3db/3db/docs/usage/custom_logger.rst

 Creating a Custom Logger
 ========================

-3DB can generate huge amounts of data.
-In most cases, it would be impractical to store all of it.
-Moreover, it would be hard to come up with a data format that suits all users.
-To solve that challenge, we introduce the concept of loggers.
+3DB provides logging functionality for storing data that might be relevant for model debugging.

-Loggers are simply classes that receive all the information available to the framework and decide what to store and it which format.
-Even if we ship the library with a set of Loggers (TODO LINK to API), we want it to be easy for users to define their own.
+Although the library comes with a base set of Loggers (TODO LINK to API), we provide an overview of the steps for customizing them based on problem-specific needs.
+We will illustrate this by

-To illustrate how to create a custom logger we will go through the whole process and implement ``CSVLogger``, a logger that outputs basic informations about a render to a CSV file.
+implementing a custom ``CSVLogger`` that outputs basic informations about a render to a CSV file.

 Implementation
 --------------